 - Causing a preventable iatrogenic injury to plaintiff's ureter during surgery

-- Failing to properly locate and visualize plaintiff's ureters prior to placing clamps
+- Failing to properly locate and visualize plaintiff's ureters before placing clamps

 - Failing to dissect the ureters and failing to consult with a urologist if visualization was not possible